Mali votes despite virus, security fears

 Some 200,000 people displaced by the near-daily violence in Mali's center and north will not be able to vote, because "no mechanism has been established" for them to do so, a government official said.
 There were also fears that the impoverished state of some 19 million people -- where large swathes of territory lie outside state control -- is particularly exposed to a COVID-19 outbreak.

-Late Saturday, just hours before polls were scheduled to open at 0800 GMT Sunday, the country's first coronavirus death was announced, with the number of infections rising to 18.
+Late Saturday, just hours before polls opened at 0800 GMT Sunday, the country's first coronavirus death was announced, with the number of infections rising to 18.
+"I came to vote, but I'm afraid," said Souleymane Diallo, a 34-year old teacher.
+"As you can see there's nobody here.
+Maybe because it's the morning, but it's also not surprising because of the situation."
 The poll will see new MPs elected to the 147-seat National Assembly for the first time since 2013 when President Ibrahim Boubacar Keita's Rally for Mali party won a substantial majority.

 Parliamentary elections were meant to take place again in late 2018 following Keita's re-election, but the poll was postponed several times, largely due to security concerns.
 After Sunday's first-round vote, a second round is scheduled for April 19.